 Since the app does require voice recognition, you’ll want to make sure students are in a quiet place when responding to prompts in Sayin’ It Sam.
 For example, Sam will ask players to name the colors of each item on the screen and students will have to say it loud enough for the device microphone to hear.
 If it is an app you frequently use with one child or in stations (with students rotating around a classroom as they use Sayin’ It Sam), you may want to use an external microphone that sits on a tabletop or one that is connected to headphones.
 It’s definitely not necessary, but you may find it helpful if you are in a space with a lot of background noise.

 Speech and Language App

-Sayin’ It Sam is played through a student’s voice.
-Instead of tapping and touching the screen as they may be used to doing in other mobile apps, students will use their voice to play.
+You can play Sayin’ It Sam through a student’s voice.
+Instead of tapping and touching the screen as students often do in other mobile apps, students will use their voice to play.
 There is a pause button within the app too so you can pause while talking to students about the colors that appear on the screen.
 This way your voice won’t activate the app, and you can resume playing so students can practice speaking into their device.